 People tend to admire those who follow moral principles in pursuit of their goals.
 Such people often stand apart from the crowd, displaying character and virtue as they make sacrifices for what they believe is right.
-What are the virtues or character traits that make people like this effective leaders?
+What are the virtues or character traits that make people like this admirable?

+People who show gratitude for the enormous plentitude of life stand as an example for those who take the Earth’s resources for granted, using more than necessary and showing no appreciation.
 People with courage are needed to challenge those who greedily pursue economic gain at the expense of Earth’s biodiversity.
-In the next section on Biodiversity and Spirituality you will be inspired by just such courage among the women of the Chipko Movement in India.
-The moral correction for greed is temperance, the moral virtue that counsels one to pursue sustainable economic development, a form of development that preserves and protects biodiversity.
+The moral correction for greed is temperance that counsels one to pursue sustainable economic development, a form of development that preserves and protects biodiversity.

-The virtue of temperance is linked to kindness.
-A kind person with humility realizes how much is yet unknown about the complex workings of nature and approaches this mystery with loving respect.
-Kindness encourages human partnership with—not domination of—nature.
+The virtue of temperance is linked to generosity.
+A person with generosity illustrates humility and realizes how much is yet to beknown about the complex workings of nature that enables our planet’s life-giving diversity.
+Humility encourages an attitude of authentic human fairness in partnership with – not domination of – nature.

 During her lifetime, the famous poet Emily Dickenson was better known as a gardener than a poet.
 She spent many hours in her garden where her sense of humility toward nature moved her to write many poems on this theme.

 The hills just tell the orchards—